University of Michigan investigates doctor sex abuse claims - WHIZ News

 “I have great appreciation for people speaking up and saying that something is wrong,” she said.
 “That is not something I would have ever believed of my father.”

-Anderson also worked with the football team during 25 bowl games and under four coaches, the News reported.

-Officials say they are making the information public now following a determination Tuesday by the Washtenaw County Prosecutor’s Office that no criminal charges would be authorized because Anderson is deceased and the ability to prosecute others for ancillary offenses has been extinguished because of the statute of limitations.
+Officials say they are making the information public now following a determination Tuesday by the Washtenaw County Prosecutor’s Office that no criminal charges would be authorized because Anderson is deceased.
+The ability to prosecute others for ancillary offenses has been extinguished because of the statute of limitations, officials say.

 Dozens of people connected to Nassar, at Michigan State and in other organizations, face prosecution or have lost their jobs in the fallout from the scandal that unfolded around him in recent years.